evangraan/parental-control/README.md

 # parental-control
-Simple light-weight Ubuntu parental control service
+Simple light-weight Ubuntu parental control service that limits the cumulative time spent running specific processes (e.g. games) on a single day.
+If the CAP is exceeded, the Linux system shuts down.

 ## Installation